MyDebbie/FlashCard/README.md

 ## Lab 2

 ### App Description
-Flashcard is an Android application that show a question to the user, allow him to see the answer and he can post a question and an answer also.
+Flashcard is an Android application that show a question to the user, allow him to see the answer and he can post, edit a question and an answer also.

 ### App Walk-though